National School Lunch Program

 Yorkville CUSD 115's food services are provided by Aramark.
 Aramark has created the School Dish Website with specific information for District 115 families.

-The primary and preferred method to pay for meals is through the Send Money to School online food service payment system, although cash payments are also accepted.
+The primary and preferred method to pay for meals is through the Family Portal online food service payment system, although cash payments are also accepted.

 Lunches are provided every school day at each school.
 Students in grades 6-12 may also select à la carte items, which are priced separately.